RFlanagan82/good-readme-generator/README.md

 # good-readme-generator
+To create a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer Package.

 ## Description
-To create a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer Package.
+See above.

 ## Contents
 This application contains the following elements: